The Lucille Caudill Little Fine Arts Library and Learning Center

 This collection provides an interesting technological challenge in preservation and access since much of its content is already in digital form.
 This is also a “living collection.”
-Because the show continues to produce and air weekly broadcasts, the Niles Center and the Special Collections and Archives Division of the University of Kentucky Library are committed to insuring that additional shows continue to be added to the archive.
+Because the show continues to produce and air weekly broadcasts, the Niles Center and the UK Library's Special Collections and Digital Programs are committed to insuring that additional shows continue to be added to the archive.

 In content, the Woodsongs Archhives complements the other Niles Center collections by focusing attention on Kentucky’s role as a crucible for musical expression tied to traditional vernacular culture.
 The inherited legacy of independence and integration that defined social construction in the Kentucky experience, continues to resonate as the contemporary voice of musicians presented on the Woodsongs show.

 Temple Adath Israel Choral Music Collection